 Portland Japanese Garden

 Acclaimed as the most authentic Japanese Garden outside of Japan, this is an ideal retreat for meditation and contemplation.
-Covering nearly 5.5 acres, the Portland Japanese Garden features five different gardens, replete with exquisite plants, carefully placed stones and relaxing pools.
+Covering nearly 12 acres, the Portland Japanese Garden features eight different gardens, replete with exquisite plants, carefully placed stones and relaxing pools.